AnniesAnalytics/Breaking-into-tech-as-a-data-professional/README.md

 # Tableau/Data Visualization
 It feels like it is totally switching gears when you suddenly start talking about visualizations.
 It really threw me off to go from "Ok, so the comma has to go HERE" to "What colors should I make the bars in this chart?".
 <br> So far, I only have a couple of text files/decision trees that I think are really helpful and want to share with you about data visualizations/Tableau.
 [Click here](https://anniesanalytics.wixsite.com/annie-nelson/general-9) to go to my website where you can download these files (for free, of course, no weird software downloads or anything, I just can't add them to my page here easily).
+Scroll to "#4- Visualization Files"

 ## Tableau Basics
 [This video](https://public.tableau.com/en-us/s/resources) is a great starting place.
 It is divided into sections so you can skip to what you need if you want.